lley154/fabric-block-explorer/README.md

 pass: exploreradminpw
 ```

 Response times may be slow, so please wait for pages or links to load.
 A browser page refresh may also be required.
 You will see logging info messages when you try to access the explorer.
+If you encounter errors, please continue to submit with screen shots of the errors to receive full marks.